 Every year is different in central Texas.
 Fall is another unstable season for the garden.
 Switching between hot and cool days is sometimes somewhat challenging for the gardener.

 Plant cool-season crops and keep harvesting warm-season crops.

 December in the garden

-Winters are mild in central Texas with occasional freezes.
-Every now an d then, harsh weather conditions may occur and cause damage but that is not the norm.
+Winters are mild in central Texas with occasional freezes, but now and then, harsh weather conditions may occur and cause damage, but that is not the norm.

-During the winter break, gardeners plan the coming season.
-It is a great time to go through the garden journal and note what changes to make for the following year.
+During the winter break, gardeners start planning for the coming season.
+It is a great time to review the garden journal and note what changes to make for the following year.